Portrait of Mohsen Monji, Sociologist and Population Health Researcher

 MOHSEN MONJI

-I am a Bakhtiari and Qashqai scholar, Indigenous to the Zagros Mountains, working at the intersections of critical Indigenous studies, Black feminist thought, and decolonial public health.
-My research explores how historical and ongoing systems of power and inequality—including colonialism and racial capitalism—shape health policies, systems, and outcomes in settler-colonial contexts.
+I am a member of the Bakhtiari tribe (Haft Lang – “Seven Legs” – Dinaroun bāb, Boveyri Monji ṭāyefeh [clan]), Indigenous to the Zagros Mountains.
+I work at the intersections of critical Indigenous studies, Black feminist thought, and sociology of well-being.
+My research explores how historical and ongoing systems of power and inequality—including colonialism and racial capitalism—create inequities in mental well-being among Indigenous peoples in settler colonial contexts.